WIS-MICC-CellObservatory/Intestinal_Barrier_Function/README.md

 Morphological analysis of Intestinal Barrier Function based on images of epithelial tight junction (TJ).
 Analysis is done from two points of view:
-- Shape of single cells:  Area, Perimeter, Solidity, Roughness = Perim^2/(4 * pi * Area)
+- Shape of single cells:  Area, Perimeter, Solidity, Roughness = Perim^2 / (4 * pi * Area)
-- Shape of borders between adjacent cells : Length, Euclidean distance and Straightness of the independent TJ elements
+- Shape of edges between adjacent cells : Length, Euclidean distance and Straightness of the independent TJ elements

 Written by: Ofra Golani at MICC Cell Observatory, Weizmann Institute of Science